xmapst/go-rabbitmq/README.md

 # go-rabbitmq

-A wrapper of streadway/amqp that provides reconnection logic and sane defaults
+A wrapper of [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go) that provides reconnection logic and sane defaults.
+Hit the project with a star if you find it useful ⭐

 Wrapper of [rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go) that provides reconnection logic and sane defaults.
 Hit the project with a star if you find it useful ⭐